qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: point]
-  Input point vector layer
+  Input point vector layer.

 ``Minimum distance to other points`` [number]
-  Set the distance between each point
+  Set the distance between each point.

   Default: *0,000150*

 ``Displacement distance`` [number]
-  Specify an eventual offset where the first point should start
+  Specify an eventual offset where the first point should start.

   Default: *0,000150*

-``Horizontal distribution for two point case`` [boolean] Specify an eventual offset where the last point should end
+``Horizontal distribution for two point case`` [boolean] Specify an eventual offset where the last point should end.

   Default: *False*